 For me, it’s leaving everything to the last minute and taking my stress out on others…mainly my parents, oops.
-I lose motivation fairly easily and tend to get distracted by a funny Youtube video or get lost into the realms of Pinterest, planning, and creating holidays for Josh and I someday.
-With my blog, it’s different as I plan a year’s worth of content and write posts in bulk so all I can focus on is sharing the heck out of them on Twitter and Pinterest.
-So on reflection, I could plan blog posts as they come to me and not put so much pressure on myself to become THE blogger everyone looks up to, because, let’s be honest, it’s going to take some time to get to that stage.
+I lose motivation fairly easily and tend to get distracted by a funny Youtube video.
+Get lost into the realms of Pinterest, planning, and creating holidays.
+With my blog, it’s different as I plan a year’s worth of content and write posts in bulk.
+I could plan blog posts as they come to me.
+Let’s be honest, it’s going to take some time to get to that stage.
 But for me it helps with my stress and anxiety.

 When I was at university, wow still feels weird saying that, I would skip a few lessons and then end up WAY behind everyone else.
 It’s a black hole once you start doing that with your higher education.
 You get comfortable skipping a class once a week and before you know it, your assignment is due and you only went to three sessions.
 Don’t do that, especially in your third and most important year.
 Listen to your elders, kids.
 However, I am still stressing about the pronunciation of my name at graduation in November.